WHY SHOULD I BOOK A HELICOPTER TOUR INSTEAD OF AN AIRPLANE?

 Island Helicopters does not video record your actual flight because we do not believe it’s safe to do so.
 When flights are video recorded, the pilot has to manually operate and manage one or multiple cameras.
 We strongly believe that during a flight, a pilot should be flying the helicopter and observing the skies at all times and not be distracted by operating video equipment.
 We also have observed that the video quality is poor on most tours that are video recorded.
 Water drops often cloud the lens, people’s heads are blocking the inside cameras, and when the pilot points out something on the left the camera might be viewing something on the right.
-However, we do sell a professionally produced DVD flight tour of the island which features stunning cinematography taken in the optimal lighting, professional narration, and views of Kauai’s top sights.

 WHY CAN’T I AUTOMATICALLY BOOK MY TOUR RESERVATION ONLINE?

 With over 40 years in business, we have found that we can cater to our guest’s travel needs with much better success if our team personally reviews each booking request.
 Most companies choose to let an automated system place patrons on a predetermined calendar which can lead to complications in scheduling.
 At Island Helicopters, every booking is customized based on a number of factors and we know that by treating each booking with individualized attention, our customers end up with the highest level of satisfaction.